-In the following account Professor Malik Simba of California State University, Fresno, describes the century-long histry of the largest organized body dedicated to the research and promotion of African American history.
+In the following account Professor Malik Simba of California State University, Fresno, describes the century-long history of the largest organized body dedicated to the research and promotion of African American history.

 The Association for the Study of African American Life and History (ASALH) is the oldest and largest historical society established for the promotion of African American history.
-Carter Godwin Woodson founded it as the Association for the Study of Negro Life and History (ASNLH) in 1915.
+Carter Godwin Woodson and four other individuals: Alexander L. Jackson, William B. Hartgrove, George Cleveland Hall, and James E. Stamps, founded it as the Association for the Study of Negro Life and History (ASNLH) on September 9, 1915 in Chicago, Illinois.
 The name was later changed to the Association for the Study of Afro-American Life and History in 1972.
-The Associations‘ mission statement describes its purpose “to promote, research, preserve, interpret, and disseminate information about Black life, history and culture to the global community.”
+The Associations’ mission statement describes its purpose “to promote, research, preserve, interpret, and disseminate information about Black life, history and culture to the global community.”
 The Association’s vision statement still refers to itself as “the premier Black heritage learned society…[which]will continue the Carter G. Woodson legacy.”

 Dr. Woodson, known as the father of Negro History, created two publications in support of the ASNLH, the Journal of Negro History and the Negro History Bulletin.
 In 1926 he initiated the national campaign to celebrate black history through annual Negro History Week observances.
 Woodson purposely chose the second week in February between the birthdays of Abraham Lincoln and Frederick Douglass.
 Woodson explaining that in publicizing the records, contributions, and accomplishments of Black people, the Association’s aim “…is not spectacular propaganda or fire-eating agitation.
 Nothing can be accomplished in such fashion…The aim of this organization is to set forth facts in scientific form, facts properly set forth will tell their own story.”